arbitration is private court.

 participating in an arbitration online can provide all kinds of conveniences. it can also enhance the process by allowing you to make a full case when it is convenient for you to do so.

-most often, online arbitration takes place by documents-only. parties offer their submissions in writing, supported by documentary evidence and witness statements. these days, though, the world is your oyster.
+most often, online arbitration takes place by documents-only. parties offer their submissions in writing, supported by documentary evidence + witness statements.

-live witness events can take place through video conferencing - equipped with recordig features that alleviate the cost for transcription - there are several options + much flexibility in how an arbitration can come together online.
+live witness events can take place through video conferencing equipped with recording features that alleviate the cost for transcription... there are several options + much flexibility in how an arbitration can come together online.

 marc bhalla has experience with a variety of online arbitration options. he would be happy to help you consider how the convenience of online arbitration can help you find closure for a conflict you face.